Gluten Free Sourdough Banana Bread (Vegan, Moist)

 - Whisk together the banana mixture with the dry ingredients.
 Gently mix.

-- When baking, cover the sourdough banana bread with a piece of aluminum foil for the first 30 minutes, then remove it.
-After that lower the temperature from 400 F to 370 F and remove the foil.
-At this time you can also remove the bread from the tin (see video).
+- When baking, cover the banana bread with a piece of aluminum foil for the first 30 minutes, then remove it.
+After that, lower the temperature from 400F to 370F.
+At this time you can also remove the bread from the tin (see video), so it can bake evenly on the sides.

 - I keep it frozen (pre-sliced) and whenever I need I just throw a few slices in the toaster, the smell is extraordinary and it tastes like it was just baked.